hughhrussell/biology_and_deep_learning/README.md

 # LLMs and Biology

-[AlphaFold v2](https://github.com/google-deepmind/alphafold) An attention-based deep learning algorithm released by Google's DeepMind.
+[AlphaFold v2](https://github.com/google-deepmind/alphafold) An attention-based deep learning algorithm released by Google's DeepMind to predict protein structures.

+[ESM2](https://github.com/facebookresearch/esm) A transformer model from Meta that is able to design protein structure and was shown to be able to go beyond natural proteins in this [paper](https://www.biorxiv.org/content/10.1101/2022.12.21.521521v1).

+[GeneGPT](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10153281/) An LLM approach, which uses NCBI APIs to address prompts and the paper reports results from the gene turing tests.

 [MethylBert](https://github.com/CompEpigen/methylbert?tab=readme-ov-file) A transformer model developed to predict the tumor fraction from DNA methylation.
 Tumor purity is inferred using a maximum likelihood estimate.

+[ProtGPT2](https://pubmed.ncbi.nlm.nih.gov/35896542/) A decoder only transformer model that can be used to produce <i>de novo</i> protein designs while maintaining conserving features of natural proteins.

 # Learning resources